d8sychain/Request-Tracker-Install-Script/README.md

    * Provide MariaDB root password
    * Set RT MariaDB database and user passwords

-5. Wait for the script to complete.
-It will:
+7. As the script runs it will:

    * Download and unpack RT
    * Install all OS and Perl dependencies